AdobeDocs/commerce-webapi/src/pages/graphql/usage/index.md

 <InlineAlert variant="success" slots="text" />

-Magento will not run a query that is too complex.
+Adobe Commerce and Magento Open Source will not run a query that is too complex.
 The number of fields, objects, and nodes are factors in determining the complexity of a query.

 ## Query variables